 Julia joined RCO in 2019.
 She worked as an administrative assistant before promoting to board liaison.
 She earned her bachelor’s degree in biology from Saint Martin’s University in 2017.
 In her last year of college, she spent time studying the invasive species, the New Zealand mud snail.
 In her free time, Julia enjoys hiking and nature walks.

 Sasha joined RCO in July 2022 as a salmon grants manager.
-She has a bachelor’s degree in science and technology from the University of California-Berkley and more than 18 years of experience working on environmental issues, with the past 3 as a property and acquisition specialist for the Washington Department of Fish and Wildlife.
-There she managed 40 grants worth $50 million.
+She has a bachelor’s degree in science and technology from the University of California-Berkley and more than eighteen years of experience working on environmental issues, with the past three as a property and acquisition specialist for the Washington Department of Fish and Wildlife.
+There she managed forty grants worth $50 million.
 She enjoys spending time with her family and dog, surfing, gardening, fishing, and painting.
 She also is known for her homemade Claussen dill pickles!

 360-902-3079